anirudhdggl/taws/README.md

 This script in itself has a directory.
 So for sake of convinience it's readme has been placed in it's own directory.

+## smsAlert

+SMS alert is a script that can be used as a lmabda function to provide you with a mechanism to use it to send SMS across in case of needs.

+The use case that I found for this script was to integrate it with NR with the help of API gateway and then send SMS alerts whenever a website being monitored was down.
+Although you can use it with AWS CloudWatch synthetic Canaries as well.

 >For any improvements and suggestions feel free to open an issue, pull request or contact me.